OnShift/onshift.github.io/_posts/2017-08-07-Refactoring-with-reactJS-components-inside-out.md

 We mentioned in the Introduction that being able to refactor in small, incremental steps is important to the success of this project.
 We'll have small UI changes driving the creation of React components in our application.
 We'll be able to focus on small parts of the UI and grow out from there until an entire page is written using React.
 The first step we need to take is to write a small, contained React component.

 ## A Simple Component

 Let's start with a simple React component, `FailureBanner` that we want to display in our jQuery legacy application.
-Let's suppose this component displays an alert message and is displayed conditionally to the user, like so:
+The component displays an alert with an icon and a message when when its `isShown` prop is truthy.

 {% highlight javascript linenos %}
 import React from 'react';